Sdegr/Thesis/README.md

 # Remark:

-It is highly recommended to store files with correct file names and in seperate folders after each step.
+It is highly recommended to store files with correct file names and in seperate folders after each step. \
+(- what I did not do at the beginning and resulted in a lot of frustration) \
+Generally, all the files in a step are based on the previous step. \
+With basic programming knowledge you should be able to figure this out.\